Overview

 Is Cornell College test-optional?

-Cornell College is test-optional, which means that it does not require applicants to submit their SAT or ACT scores.
-That means that some students will submit their test scores and others will not.
-If you choose not to submit your ACT or SAT score, the admissions officers will weigh your grades, extracurricular activities, essays, and interviews more heavily.
-If you are not sure whether you should submit your standardized test scores, our guide on submitting scores to test-optional schools can help.
+Cornell College is test-optional, which means that applicants are permitted, but not required, to submit their standardized test scores.
+If you choose not to submit your scores, admissions officers will weigh your grades, extracurriculars, essays, and interviews more heavily.
+If you aren’t sure whether to submit your standardized test scores, Scholarships360’s guide on whether to submit your test scores to test-optional schools can help.

 Can students submit their SAT or ACT Superscore to Cornell College?